All Episodes

 The Marshals told me that you hit, so I got ready to make my shot.

-And two other Marshals said, no, that's not what happened.
+And two other Marshals said, No, that's not what happened.

-So that it was an it was a controversy.
+So it was a controversy.

 The last I heard was still open-ended.

-Now he said that in uh in England.
+Now, he said that in England.

 He didn't say it here.